 Conflict At The Office?
 A Simple Start to Fixing It.

-For some reason, we are reluctant to address the conflict.
+For some reason, we’re reluctant to address conflict at work — reluctant to identify it, harness it when we need it, and minimize it when we don’t.
 Strange.
 It doesn’t have to be that way.

 Granted, some conflict resolution IS hard — say, resolving conflict in the Middle East.
 But in our personal and work lives, there’s an easy place to start.
 All you have to do is embrace three basic imperatives.

-You have to talk about things.
-You can’t just let stuff ride.
-You can’t deal with issues that you are not talking about.
-Discussing things neutralizes them while not talking about things causes them to become toxic.
+You must talk about things.
+You can’t let stuff lurk below the surface.
+Kvetching to a sympathetic ear doesn’t count.
+Discussing things neutralizes them, while not talking about things allows them to metastasize and become toxic.

 2. No Judgement